Rectangular QAM Demodulator Baseband

 | positive scalar

-When Noise variance is set as a scalar, this value is used for all elements of the input signal.
+When setting the Noise variance parameter as a scalar, this value is used for all elements of the input signal.

-When specifying Noise variance as a vector, the length of the vector must be equal to the number of columns in the input signal.
-Each element of the noise variance vector is applied to the corresponding column of the input signal.
+When setting the Noise variance parameter as a vector, the length of the vector must be equal to the number of columns in the input signal.
+Each element of the noise dispersion vector is applied to the corresponding column of the input signal.

-This parameter is adjustable in normal mode, accelerator mode and fast accelerator mode.
+This parameter is configured in normal mode, accelerator mode, and fast accelerator mode.

-The exact LLR algorithm computes exponentials using finite precision arithmetic.
+The exact LLR algorithm calculates exponentials using finite precision arithmetic.
 For calculations with very large positive or negative values, the exact LLR algorithm gives:

 -